 Here are some tips to make the most of an interest-free

-- Work out your repayments - Only use an
+- Work out your repayments - Check the fine

-the future and they will increase their repayments later.
-This
+future and they will increase their repayments later.
+This can

 - Multiple deals - If you have